Top 10 American Franchises that Failed Internationally

 Wendy's - Japan

 Wendy's entered Japan in the 1980s but struggled to gain a strong foothold in the competitive fast-food market.
-High operating costs and competition from local and international brands contributed to its exit in 2009.
-Wendy's later returned in partnership with a local company but with limited success.
+High operating costs and strong competition from local and international brands contributed to its exit in 2009.
+Wendy's later returned in partnership with a local company, although its presence has remained limited.

 Taco Bell - Mexico